delenamalan/delenamalan/README.md

 ### Hi there! 👋

-My name is Delena Malan and I'm a full-stack software engineer from Cape Town, South Africa :south_africa: .
+My name is Dean Malan and I'm a full-stack software engineer from Cape Town, South Africa :south_africa: .

 I studied **computer science** at the University of Stellenbosch and have been working as a